Coderclc/Coderclc.github.io/docs/frontend/javascript.md

 - filter +indexof index is the same as the first
 - Difference between null and undefined
 - undefined The variable has no assignment, the function has no return value, the property of the object does not exist, and the formal parameter and no actual parameter are undefiend,
-- null is defined and assigned to nullo, an artificially set empty object, and the released object is directly assigned to null
+- null is defined and assigned to null, an artificially set empty object, and the released object is directly assigned to null
 - float
 - Make elements out of the document flow to achieve image text wrapping effect
 - Floating block-level elements can be arranged on the same line